Shannon-Goddard/Correlation_vs_Causation/README.md

 Pricing can be seen on [laalmanac.com](http://www.laalmanac.com/economy/ec37.php)

 **Questions the team hopes to answer with the data**
-We would like to perform analysis on the cost of living in our counties in California that included:
+We would like to perform analysis on the cost of housing in California that included:

 - Median Home Price
 - Median Household Income

-With the different counties we live in California being the targeted data, we wanted to compare another states county for further analysis; Spring Hill, Tennessee.
+With California being the targeted data, we wanted to compare all the other states.
 Questions the team hopes to answer with the data is:
-- What are the California median household prices in our counties expected to be in the next five years?
+- What are the California median household prices in California expected to be in the next five years?
-- What are the California median household prices in our counties expected to be in the next ten years?
+- What are the California median household prices in California expected to be in the next ten years?
+- Based on the "Best Practices" in home buying, how much income would be needed to live in a median priced home in California at that time.
+- What are the top 5 states Californians are moving to?
+- How does California housing cost compare to those 5 states?

-Performing calculations on our analysis, we hope to answer:
+After our analysis, we hope to answer:
 - Is it time to leave California?

 ## Resources
 - **Data Source:** [data](), [data](), [data]()